 Commonly referred to as a sound meter, noise meter, decibel meter, or sound pressure level meter, a sound level meter is designed to respond to sound in approximately the same way as the human ear.

 The purpose of a sound level meter is to give objective, reproducible measurements of sound pressure levels (SPL).

 Sound level meters and analyzers are used to measure and manage noise from a variety of sources.
 They are often employed in environmental noise assessment from sound sources, such as industrial plants, road and rail traffic, and construction work.

 In urban environments, noise pollution - or excessive noise exposure - directly affects the people who live and work in the affected areas.
 To ensure noise regulations are followed, noise is measured from a variety of sources as sports events, outdoor concerts, parks, and residential- or commercial neighbors.
 Each sound/noise source is defined by its own set of characteristics, which can pose challenges for the professionals assessing them.

-Listed below are articles describing the most common use-cases:
+Listed below are articles describing the most common applications: